 Recent research suggests over a quarter of Google Search spend now goes to search terms that are hidden from advertisers, with those hidden terms averaging 52% higher CPCs and 44% lower CTRs.
 A good manager is actively fighting this through negative keywords, search term reviews, and campaign structure.
 A bad one is letting it happen because it inflates spend (and their percentage-based fee).

-Perth has more budget-friendly options at the lower end ($400 to $600/month tiers) than you'll typically find in Sydney.
-Agency overhead (rent, wages) is lower in Perth, and that flows through to pricing somewhat, particularly for smaller firms.
+Perth has more budget-friendly management options at the lower end ($400 to $600/month tiers) than you'll typically find in Sydney.
+Agency overhead is lower in Perth, and that flows through to pricing somewhat, particularly for smaller firms.

 What Should You Spend on Ads?